 We’ve all heard it in almost every context: video is compelling.
-Because video combines sound, images, and movement, it’s a medium that brings your story to life and inspires people to take action.
+It combines sound, images, and movement, to bring your story to life and inspire people to take action.
 You can:

 To conclude a school-building project, buildOn filmed their student volunteers sharing about their rewarding experiences in the field.
 While the video is uploaded on YouTube, they also cross-promoted it on Twitter to reach a larger audience.

 — buildOn (@buildOn) August 31, 2014

 4. Curate Scenes From Your Story

 A unique element of transmedia storytelling is its interactive nature.
 When you use different platforms, especially social networks, invite people to dialogue with your story and enter an ongoing conversation.
 This gives you the chance to feature supporters as contributors and characters of your story.

 Crowdsource and repurpose content created from your audience.
 There are a number of tools that help you aggregate and curate content, like Storify, Instagram’s public API, and Tagboard.
 Collect content with event-specific tags, pull it into a gallery, and display it on your website or blog.

 Create a broader, more dynamic storyline around your next project or event.
 Building a live feed of content, using a range of online tools, will create – and sustain – a richer experience for your supporters, compelling them to follow along with your activity.
 Make sure to build in calls to action within your chapters so your audience knows what to do next.
 Strategize your content production and your story will come to life!